Inspired by Lucy...

 I had enormous fun choosing fabric for this quilt and mixed two complimentary Layer Cakes by Bonnie & Camille for Moda, Handmade and Little Snippets, which both feature sewing motifs.
 I cherry picked the larger prints for fussy cutting, using the blender prints for the outer portions of the block.

-A useful tip for fussy cutting is to make simple templates from clear plastic - marked with the quarter inch seam allowance - to help you to decide which motif to highlight.
-I also made a practise block to test them out.
+Tip: make simple templates from clear plastic - marked with the quarter inch seam allowance - to help you to decide which motif to highlight, then make a test block.

 As Lucy's blocks were hand pieced over paper templates - that is, English Paper Pieced - the edges of the blocks created a secondary diamond design.
 This inspired my diamond border: a gentle nod to the original.